5 Common Water Damage Questions

 Is water damage an emergency?

 The short answer is yes.
 Excess water can cause very serious structural damage because building materials like wood and drywall absorb the water and allow it to spread.
 The longer you ignore the need for water damage cleanup, the further it will spread which will make the damage worse.
 Even small leaks can lead to major structural damage over time.
 The presence of water also creates ideal conditions for mold growth, which can affect your health, and your property.
 If the water comes from an outside flood or sewage backup, it likely contains contaminants that can spread infection or disease.
 You must react to water damage within 24-48 hours to help prevent major structural damage or mold growth.

 What steps should I take after experiencing flood damage or excess water?

 As soon as you notice a water damage problem, you must call a trusted water damage restoration company.
 These professionals will immediately stop the spread of the water to prevent further damage.
 The next step is to call your insurance company to file a claim for the damage.
 Shut off the utilities in your home if possible, especially the water and electricity.
 You should avoid walking through a flooded room if the electricity is still on or if the water may be contaminated by sewage.
 Stay out of your home if there is structural damage.

 What will a water damage restoration company do?

-Water damage professionals start by addressing the source of the excess water.
+Water damage cleanup and restoration professionals start by addressing the source of the excess water.
 These professionals cannot complete the restoration effectively without first stopping the water at its source.
 They will then remove materials affected by the water which may include furniture, carpeting, drywall, woodwork, insulation and much more.
 These materials will either be dried and restored or disposed of depending on the severity of the damage.
 The technicians then set up specialized drying and dehumidification equipment to dry the affected area of the home or building.
-They will also clean and disinfect the area as well as address any resulting mold growth.
+They will also clean and disinfect the area, as well as address any resulting mold growth.